-Dual and quad op amps are particularly suitable to differential input to differential output applications.
-Typically, these fall into either ADC input interface or line driver applications.
+Dual op amps are particularly suitable to differential input to differential output applications.
+Typically, these fall into either Analog-to-Digital Converter (ADC) input interface or line driver applications.
 Two basic approaches to differential I/O are noninverting or inverting configurations.
-Since the output is differential, the signal polarity is somewhat meaningless-the noninverting and inverting terminology applies here to where the input is brought into the OPA4684.
+Since the output is differential, the signal polarity is somewhat meaningless-the noninverting and inverting terminology applies here to where the input is brought into the OPA2684.
 Each has its advantages and disadvantages.
 Figure 5 shows a basic starting point for noninverting differential I/O applications.